Premier League clubs dominate richest in the world

 The top 20 clubs made 9.2bn euros (£7.82bn), a 13% increase from 2020-21.

-That increase is largely down to the return of fans to stadia for the first full season after Covid-19 restrictions, with matchday revenue rising from rising from 111m euros to 1.4bn euros.
+That increase is largely down to the return of fans to stadia for the first full season after Covid-19 restrictions, with matchday revenue rising from 111m euros to 1.4bn euros.

 Five of the Premier League's 'big six' - Chelsea, Liverpool, Manchester City, Manchester United and Tottenham Hotspur - reported revenue increases of 15% or more.
 That saw a total increase of 226m euros.